 Mark looked at the guy's feet as they vanished, then he finished ringing up the next customer.
 He couldn't deal with the fire across the street, or a strange man on the roof, but nobody was getting out of the store that day without paying what they owed.

 I turned back to watch the fire again.
 I had the urge to pitch in and do something, but there didn't seem to be much that a writer's assistant could add to the proceedings, other than possibly getting in the way.
 I hoped Millie was going to be okay.

 Then a familiar figure emerged from the crowd and shoved past me into the store.
 Same cap, rough brown jacket, wavy dark hair and jeans as before, and the same lack of manners.

-I turned, this time managing to keep control of my Times, trying to remember how deja vu works, as the new arrival looked around the room, then ran to the ladder and started for the roof.
+I turned, this time managing to keep control of my Times, trying to remember how deja vu works.
+The new arrival looked around the room, and then he ran to the ladder and started for the roof.

-Mark watched this, as did the remaining customers, and then he sighed and made the universal face that said, with a visible sigh, tourists!
+Mark watched this, as did the remaining customers, and then he sighed and made the universal face which said: tourists!

 Then there was an odd, loud, disturbing noise from the sidewalk in front of the store, accompanied by screaming.
 I looked out and saw a limp figure on the sidewalk, wearing a rough brown jacket and jeans, cap on the sidewalk, brown hair spread out, eyes open, motionless.

 My employer, Jan Sleet, usually attracted attention when she walked down the street in Claremont.
 This was partly because she was becoming (she would have said "was") a local celebrity – the town's resident amateur sleuth.
 She had initially gained this reputation by her exploits while in college, and it had been cemented by her solution of the murder of Marvel Phillips a few weeks before.